BenM13/CS232_Assignments/FinalProject/README.md

--v, --viewed: searches for students who have viewed course materials -nv, --not_viewed: searches for students who have not yet viewed any course materials -c, --completed: searches for students who passed a course -nc, --not_viewed: seraches for students who have failed or not completed a course
+-v, --viewed: searches for students who have viewed course materials -nv, --not_viewed: searches for students who have not yet viewed any course materials -c, --completed: searches for students who passed a course -nc, --not_completed: seraches for students who have failed or not completed a course